 Men with chronic migraine had significantly lower levels of testosterone than age-matched controls in a pilot study of 14 migraine sufferers.
 Researchers note that testosterone is considered neuroprotective (Shields 2019).

-Review of data from 1,545 testosterone-deficient men aged 40 or older observed an association between serum testosterone below 300 ng/dL (10.4 nmol/L) and higher BMI (35 or greater), diabetes, heart failure, and angina.
-The lower serum testosterone was also associated with a low HDL and low physical activity (MET) score (Deng 2019).
+A review of data from 1,545 testosterone-deficient men aged 40 or older observed an association between serum testosterone below 300 ng/dL (10.4 nmol/L) and higher BMI (35 or greater), diabetes, heart failure, and angina.
+Lower serum testosterone was also associated with low HDL and low physical activity (MET) scores (Deng 2019).

 Research suggests that as testosterone drops below optimal, specific symptomatology may be observed (Zitzmann 2006, Nieschlag 2020):